 The Word of Truth

-In this day and age we are all subject to “fake news”.
+In this day and age, we are all subject to “fake news”.
 How can you tell if something is true?
 This question has plagued philosophers since time began.
-When interviewing Jesus prior to his crucifixion Herod asked Jesus “What is Truth?”
+When interviewing Jesus before his crucifixion Herod asked Jesus “What is Truth?”
 (John 18:38).
 Jesus did not reply because He is the truth (John 14:6).
 Jesus is the Word (John 1:1).
 The word of God is true (John 17:17) and Jesus, the Word made flesh, is full of truth.

 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 (John 1:14)

 Here Paul teaches that the word of truth is the gospel of your salvation.
 The good news is that in Christ you are alive.
 See the previous blog or the gospel section for how you can respond to the gospel if you have not accepted Christ as your Lord and Saviour.

 What is salvation?
 Well, salvation is a process.
 You are saved, you are being saved and you will be saved.
 Ask for forgiveness and accept Jesus as your Lord and you receive salvation.
 The Holy Spirit seals you with a guarantee (2 Corinthians 1:22).
 Then, as you learn to walk the believer’s life you grow in the grace and knowledge of our Lord (2 Peter 3:18).
 Eventually, when your body dies you will be glorified (Philippians 3:31).

 In the Bible, these processes are called salvation, sanctification and glorification.
 These are huge subjects and can not be adequately explained in these blogs.
 The idea here is to whet your appetite and point you to where there is more information if you want to learn more.
 Any of the websites this blog directs you to are worth exploring if you want to find out more.